ArturMartini/envconfig/README.md

     }
   }
 ```
-* The fields required is properties, variable environment or program arguments and all is validate
+* The fields required are properties, variables environments or program arguments and all are validate
-* Default to be definied is default value to key, if key has value in file, enviroment or aguments the default value is overrided
+* Default field is default value to key, if key has value in file, enviroments or aguments the default value is overrided

 ```go